NeuroDesk/neurodesk.github.io/content/en/docs/Neurodesktop/Getting started/linux.md

   vnmd/neurodesktop:{{< params/neurodesktop/version >}}</code>
 </pre>

-> True the following if there issues with the previous command
+> Try the following if there are issues with the previous command
 <pre class="language-shell command-line" data-prompt="$" data-output="2-9">
 <code>sudo docker run \
   --shm-size=1gb -it --privileged --name neurodesktop \